Email: kdemason [at] utexas.edu

 Office: PMA 10.138

-I am a first year graduate student at the University of Texas at Austin.
+I am a second year graduate student at the University of Texas at Austin.
 Currently I am broadly interested in the calculus of variations, geometric analysis, Riemannian geometry, and convex analysis.

 Over Summer 2020, I participated in UChicago's REU and worked with Robin Neumayer on topics in convex analysis.
 I was introduced to optimal mass transport, including the Monge and Kantorovich formulations, as well as some basic existence results of optimal plans.
 Afterwards, I learned how to apply mass transport theory to solve isoperimetric problems.
 We investigated a hypothesis I had involving the anisotropic perimeter in dimension n=2, and eventually proved it.
 Following this, I studied convex bodies and mixed volumes.
 Using this theory, I was able to give an alternative proof of the result.
 Finally, a gave a conjecture involving a way to compute the Minkowski sum of convex sets solely in terms of their support functions.